tahatsahin/iac-digitalocean/README.md

 - go to your digitalocean account->API and create a Personal Access Token (PAT)

+Note: be sure that your personal access token has the privileges to create/destroy droplets/loadbalancers necessary read authorizations

 - export your PAT with following

 ```bash